danielyule/hearthbreaker/docs/contributing.rst

  - The card's basic mana cost
  - The character class associated with the card
  - The card's rarity
  - (optional) a function for finding targets for the card (e.g. only enemy minions).
 This is typically taken from the targeting module
  - (optional) a function for filtering targets (e.g. minions with less than three attack).
 This is typically a lambda function that takes a possible target as input and returns a boolean
+ - (optional) The card's minion type, from the :class:`MINION_TYPE <hearthbreaker.constants.MINION_TYPE>` class (i.e. Beast, Mech, Totem, etc.)

 For example, here is the implementation of Cabal Shadow Priest, with comments for clarity: